 Elective procedures run a wide gamut, and there are 8-10 scheduled outpatient cases daily.
 Examples of these cases include simple drainages and biopsies, transjugular liver and kidney biopsies, renal artery interventions, as well as solid tumor ablations.
 Venous access is a large share of our elective work, encompassing dialysis catheter placement, chemotherapy ports, infusion catheter placement, and difficult PICC lines that cannot be placed by the PICC service.

 Our growth area is undoubtedly interventional oncology.
 We already perform liver chemoembolization and bland embolization procedures.
 Liver-directed Y90 selective internal radiotherapy is also performed in close partnership with authorized users from radiation oncology.
 We are strengthening ties with surgical oncology and medical oncology to offer every benefit to cancer patients.
-The drive to increase activity in this area comes from within: expansion of the hospital and construction of a new Cancer Center to be completed by 2016.

 For further information, feel free to contact us.